History

 2nd edition of InCredibles programme.

 For the second time, Sebastian Kulczyk invited start-ups to his acceleration programme that is focused on supporting innovative entrepreneurs from Central and Eastern Europe.
 Partners of this year’s edition were Startup Hub Poland, Campus Google (Warsaw), Business Link and Bain & Company.
+The second edition of the InCredibles program for startups from Central and Eastern Europe took place in partnership with Startup Hub Poland, Campus Google (Warsaw), Business Link and Bain & Company.

 ‘19